Lizards

 European Wall Lizards

-European Wall Lizard, Vancouver Island, BCEuropean Wall Lizards are an invasive species.
-The wall lizard, unlike the Alligator lizard, has a relatively flattened body with long limbs and very long toes.
+European Wall Lizard, Vancouver Island, BCThe European Wall lizard, unlike the Alligator lizard, has a relatively flattened body with long limbs and very long toes.
 Like other species of Wall Lizards, they have an angular head and strong-looking jaw.
 Males are up to 23 cm in total length, and females are a bit smaller.
 They have a very long tail.
 Read More….

 Northern Alligator Lizard

-During the summer heat, they can be seen sunning on hot rocks, sometimes in large groups.
-This is when they are preyed upon by shrikes, hawks, owls, and snakes.
-Alligator lizards, in turn, feed on various beetles, caterpillars, and grasshoppers, as well as spiders, snails, and millipedes.
+During the summer they can be seen sunning in large groups on hot rocks.
+This leaves them open to predators.
+They, in turn, feed on various insects, spiders, snails, and millipedes.

 European Wall Lizards are an invasive species.
-The wall lizard, unlike the Alligator lizard, has a relatively flattened body with long limbs and very long toes.
+This lizard, unlike the Alligator lizard, has a relatively flattened body with long limbs.
 Like other species of Wall Lizards, they have an angular head and strong-looking jaw.
 Males are up to 23 cm in total length, and females are a bit smaller.
 They have a very long tail.

-They are green or brown with black blotches on their backs, and their bellies are a light brown with spots that are more pronounced at the throat.
-The sides of the males have bright blue spots running down them.
-Although females can have these blue spots, they are usually less bright.
+They are green or brown with black blotches on their backs, and their bellies are light brown with spots that are more pronounced at the throat.
+The sides of the males have bright blue spots running down.
+The females can have these blue spots, but they are usually less bright.

 European Wall Lizards, Vancouver Island, BC